adt1-dev/android_device_google_molly/README.md

 The defualt ADT-1 (Molly) CM-12.1 configuration is limited to TV features., i.e. no Navigation Bar/Status Bar.
-The goal of the cm-12.1-full branch is to restore the defualt CyanogenMod Tablet Configuration.
-This /should/ build in current CM-12.1 source trees, granted of course you have synced in all the repos that Molly depends on (found here: github.com/adt1-dev).
-I will do my best to keep this up to date with the TV configuration tree.
+The goal of the cm-12.1-tablet branch is to restore the defualt CyanogenMod Tablet Configuration.
+It retains a few if the TV apps that remain useful: LeanbackIME & Overscan.

-Please ignore the aosp-5.1.1 branch for now.
-It is a placeholder.
-Nothing more than a CM kang to help remond myself to work on that at some point.
-(Feel free to jump in and help though!)
+To opt to use this instead of the default TV configuration, edit your roomservice.xml, and append this to the end of the "device/google/molly" entry: revision="cm-12.1-tablet"

 # Google ADT-1 ("molly") Device Configuration